ArexCR-ProjectPolaris/example/README.md

 ### Installation

-_Below is an example of how you can instruct your audience on installing and setting up your app.
+_Below is an example of how you can instruct users on installing and setting up your app.
 This template doesn't rely on any external dependencies or services._

 1. Get a free API Key at [https://example.com](https://example.com)
 2. Clone the repo